TrueFiEng/useDApp/docs/source/core.rst

 **multicallAddresses**

 **supportedChains**
 List of intended supported chains.
-If user tries to connect to unsupported chain an error value will be returned by `useEthers`.
+If a user tries to connect to an unsupported chain an error value will be returned by `useEthers`.

 **Default value:**
 ``[ChainId.Mainnet, ChainId.Gorli, ChainId.Kovan, ChainId.Rinkeby, ChainId.Ropsten, ChainId.xDai]``